telerik/ajax-docs/controls/calendar/overview.md

 # WebForms Calendar Overview

-The Telerik **RadCalendar** is highly configurable control for displaying and selecting date values from an interface laid out like a standard calendar.
+The [ASP NET AJAX Calendar](https://www.telerik.com/products/aspnet-ajax/calendar.aspx) is a highly configurable control for displaying and selecting date values from an interface laid out like a standard calendar.

 #### Features